Classic Shrimp Cocktail

 4 tips for cooking a perfect turkey

-I use the ThermoWorks Square DOT which allows me to monitor two probe temps at once- one for the dark meat (goal 180°F) and one for the white meat (goal 165°F).
+I use a ThermoWorks DOT (well, actually I use two, which allows me to monitor two probes at once- one for the dark meat (goal 180°F) and one for the white meat (goal 165°F).
+Learn More about buying a Dot.

 🦃Use ice packs to chill the breasts